All Episodes

 Let's not name him.

-Let's let's move on a little bit.
+Let's move on a little bit.

 I do want to talk about exorcism.

-You know, people, Have an image of exorcism which most likely, almost certainly, has been formed by movies, I would say, right?
+You know, people have an image of exorcism which most likely, almost certainly, has been formed by movies, I would say, right?

 Yes.